 Both examples require bits of data that vary each time the text is generated -- post titles, user ids, and so on.
 Rather than forcing users to embed ugly snippets of PHP, shortcodes or creating elaborate and bizarre UIs for configuring the patterns via the browser, it's most useful to give users a set of 'placeholder' tokens to place in their text.

-DCE provide access to all basilar object of WP
+DCE provides access to all basilar object of WP like:

 [post:title]- print current Post Title, native field of this object (you can also write it without the repetitive post_)